nyu-web-design/web-page-testing-example/README.md

 - the [selenium driver](https://sites.google.com/a/chromium.org/chromedriver/downloads) suitable for your local version of Google Chrome
 - the location of the selenium driver you download must be added to your system's PATH variable.... instructions for doing this are readily available.
-- alternatively, simply place the selenium driver into a directory that is already in your PATH variable.
+- alternatively, simply place the selenium driver into a directory that is already in your PATH variable... to see which directories are already in the PATH variable, run `echo $PATH` in Mac OSX's Terminal, or run `echo %PATH%` within Windows' `cmd` command shell.